×

 So, we get to the point that modernization is the need of the hour.
 But the sheer complexity of doing something when there is no source code around makes no one really want to touch it.
 It becomes the limiting factor.
 This is where Lift and Shift migration by Stromasys comes into play.

-Migration from Solaris to AWS enables organizations to make tremendous savings on their cost envelope.
-Let us deep dive into how the switch over to cloud affects the financials on IT infrastructure maintenance:
+Running Solaris on AWS with the Charon-SSP emulator enables organizations to make tremendous savings on their cost envelope.
+Let us see how the switch to cloud affects the financials on IT infrastructure maintenance:

 Annual Maintenance Cost